MyCryptoDictionary/Sponsor/README.md

 2) $5,000 = iOS App and upgrade version of the current Android App

-3) $10,000 = for the team and this helps to hire atleast 5 new team members to fast track the delivery of 5,000 crypto terms/meaning
+3) $15,000 = for the team and this helps to hire atleast 5 new team members to fast track the delivery of 5,000 crypto terms/meaning

-4) $25,000 = target of 100,000 - 250,000 user community Advertisement using majorly crypto ads platforms and sponsored reviews on popular crypto news/review websites.
+4) $20,000 = with target to reach 100,000 - 250,000 user community via advertisement using majorly crypto ads platforms and sponsored reviews on popular crypto news/review websites/blog.

 How Does The Project Gives Back To Sponsor & Cryptocommunity As A Whole?
 -